tensorflow/community/rfcs/20190904-tfx-generic-container-based-component.md

-In order for the proposed generic component-based component to utilize artifacts and its metadata in a standardized way, such metadata schema definition needs to be made explicit, possibly as a Python class.
+In order for the proposed generic component-based component to utilize artifacts and its metadata in a standardized way, such metadata schema definition needs to be made explicit, possibly as a Python class (In TFX 0.14.0, the base `Artifact` class defines the common set of [properties](https://github.com/tensorflow/tfx/blob/0.14.0/tfx/types/artifact.py#L103), with option for each sub-classed type to extend it).
 In other words, unless the known artifact types are explicitly defined and accessible in a common repository, custom built container-based component would not be able to implement the interaction with other components via such artifact types, in turn the custom container-based component would not be able to make use of the interoperability and shareability with other components in a pipeline.
 Furthermore, the payload of artifacts must be compatible with the way metadata (via properties of artifacts) defines, which allows components to properly consume artifacts.

 We anticipate that
 [standard_artifacts.py](https://github.com/tensorflow/tfx/blob/0.14.0/tfx/types/standard_artifacts.py)